 The success of lead qualification comes from the right questions.
 But first, you need to understand what info you need.
 There is typical data EdTech companies look for to check if the client fits their ICP.

-User Tracking serves as a source of data about website visitors’ behavior:
+Website visitors tracking serves as a source of data about website visitors’ behavior:

 CRM data can show: